16hayhurstm/Rosalind_Solutions/README.md

 🧬 This repository contains my solutions to problems from the [Rosalind](https://rosalind.info/) platform

-🍃some off these challanges were completed before I had learnt any Biopython!
+🍃Some of these challanges were completed before I had learnt any Biopython!
 I have added the solutions to some of the problems utilising Biopython commented out underneath my origional.

 ---